fdelsert/web-resources/README.md

 # Articles and videos to share

+## 11-07-2023

+- https://youtu.be/TVdFAftHzPE Kotlin Context Receivers - How to Use, Why, and Best Practice

 ## 05-07-2023

 - https://www.youtube.com/watch?v=fbBZM7cReBc A tour of the Axum web framework for Rust (while explaining a few error messages)